alto9/signal9-advisor/ai/brainstorm/TRD.md

 - Node.js lambda functions (v22 runtime)
 - Authentication via Auth0
 - API Gateway for REST API endpoints
-- DynamoDB for primary data storage
+- DynamoDB for all data storage (no RDS)
 - S3 for static assets and file storage
 - CloudFront for content delivery
 - EventBridge for event-driven processing